King Global Announces Follow Up Financing

 Black Canyon Property in Arizona

 King Global Ventures is focused on the exploration of precious and base metals in North America.
 The Black Canyon Project in Yavapai County Arizona is comprised of 213 contiguous concessions covering a total area of 3,780 ac, including 12 former operating mines including the past producing Howard Copper Mine.
-And is situated 100 km (64 miles) north of Phoenix Arizona.
 The Black Canyon Project represents an early-stage exploration opportunity targeting copper-gold-silver-zinc, Volcanogenic Massive Sulphide ("VMS") mineralization.
 The geology of Yavapai County, Arizona is notable due to the presence of a variety of base and precious metal deposit types.
 The region has a significant history of exploration, discovery and mining operations, including base metals from mining operations like Bagdad, Jerome and Cleopatra.
 The property is on trend and is approximately 8 km (12 miles) N.W. of Arizona Metals and 100 km (60 miles) south of the historic Jerome Copper mine.

 The Howard Copper Mine Property is located on 78 acres of patented land approximately 100 km (64 miles) north of Phoenix AZ.
 Discovered in the early 1920's, small scale production and development focused on high-grade copper.
 An estimated 100,000 tonnes of copper grading between 3-5% copper was mined from the property until it was closed in 1942 due to the inability to secure fuel rations during WW2.
 Historical reports state that the main shaft was sunk to the 900-foot level, but that no ore was mined below the 500-foot level.